sandersn/sandersn.github.io/ai-in-language-services.md

 ### Augment *Fix with Copilot* with context

-*Fix with Copilot* does normally includes only context immediately around the error to be fixed.
+*Fix with Copilot* normally includes only context immediately around the error to be fixed.
 I added the source of the currently-called function, even when it's imported from another file.
 In the example below, the AI is then able to correctly swap out-of-order arguments.